Bio7/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+## New in 1.53t (1.53.t26):

+1. Updated the ImageJ plugin to version 1.53t26
+2. Added the latest  macro templates
+3. Fixed some minor bugs

 ## New in 1.53n (1.53.n7):

 1. Updated the ImageJ plugin to version 1.53n7